Projection-free Algorithms for Online Convex Optimization with Adversarial Constraints: Preliminaries: Adaptive OCO Algorithms

 The only difference between the standard non-adaptive version of the OCG policy, given in \citep[Algorithm 27]{hazan2022introduction}, and Algorithm \ref{ocg_alg} is that the fixed learning rate $\eta = \frac{D}{2LT^{\nicefrac{3}{4}}}$ of the former has been replaced with a sequence of adaptive learning rates $\eta_t= \frac{D}{2L_tT^{\nicefrac{3}{4}}}, ~t \geq 1,$ in the latter.
 Here $L_t$ is the Lipschitz constant of the $t$\textsuperscript{th} cost function $\hat{f}_t$.
 However, because of the adaptive regularization, this simple change requires non-trivial modifications in the statement and the proof of the regret bound, as given by the following theorem. \begin{theorem} Consider a sequence of convex cost functions $\{\hat{f}_t\}_{t \geq 1},$ where the function $\hat{f}_t$ is $L_t$-Lipschitz such that the Lipschitz constants $L_t$'s are monotone non-decreasing, \emph{i.e.,} $L_t\leq L_{t+1}, \forall t\geq 1$.
 Then, the Online Conditional Gradient algorithm with adaptive learning rates, described in Algorithm \ref{ocg_alg}, achieves the following regret bound

+In particular, if $\max_{1\leq t \leq T} \frac{L_{t}}{L_{t-1}}$ is upper bounded by a constant, then the regret is dominated by the first term only. \end{theorem} \begin{remark} It is important to note that assuming the monotonicity of the Lipschitz constants incurs no loss of generality.
+One can always enforce this property by defining a new Lipschitz constant as $\tilde{L}_t:= \max_{1\leq \tau \leq t} L_\tau.$ In particular, due to the non-decreasing nature of the CCV variable $Q(t),$ the monotonicity condition naturally holds in the case of the surrogate cost function. \end{remark}

-In particular, if $\max_{1\leq t \leq T} \frac{L_{t}}{L_{t-1}}$ is upper bounded by a constant, then the regret is dominated by the first term only. \end{theorem} It is worth emphasizing that the appearance of the ratio $\max_{1\leq t \leq T} \frac{L_{t}}{L_{t-1}}$ in the regret bound above results from the use of a non-proximal regularizer in the underlying FTRL subroutine.
-This is known as the so-called \emph{off-by-one} problem in the literature \citep{mcmahan2014analysis}. \begin{proof}
+\begin{remark} It is also worth emphasizing that the appearance of the ratio $\max_{1\leq t \leq T} \frac{L_{t}}{L_{t-1}}$ in the regret bound above results from the use of a non-proximal regularizer in the underlying FTRL subroutine.
+This is known as the so-called \emph{off-by-one} problem in the literature \citep{mcmahan2014analysis}. \end{remark}

-Our proof combines the arguments in \citet[Theorem 23]{hazan2022introduction} with the adaptive regret bound of the FTRL policy with a time-varying Euclidean regularizer \citep[Corollary 7.9]{orabona2019modern}.
-For reference, the FTRL policy with a time-varying Euclidean regularizer is described in Algorithm \ref{ftrl_alg}.
-Since \citet[Theorem 23]{hazan2022introduction} considers time-invariant non-adaptive regularizers, non-trivial extensions are required to derive an adaptive regret bound for the OCG policy.
-We first consider the following fictitious action sequence:

-where the regularized cumulative loss function $F_t(\cdot)$ is defined in Eqn.\ \eqref{surr_fn}.
-Recall that $\{x_t\}_{t\geq 1}$ is the action sequence generated by the OCG algorithm.
-On the other hand, it is easy to see that the sequence $\{x^\star_t\}_{t\geq 1}$ corresponds to the iterates of the Follow-the-Regularized-Leader (FTRL) algorithm \citep[Algorithm 13]{hazan2022introduction} when run with the auxiliary cost function sequence $\{\tilde{f}_t\}_{t\geq 1},$ where the function $\tilde{f}_t$ is a shifted version of the original cost function $\hat{f}_t$: